Indonesia signs security pact with Australia

 Sign up now: Get insights on Asia's fast-moving developments

-JAKARTA, Feb 6 - Indonesia and Australia signed a security treaty on Friday that commits them to consult each other if either country is threatened, President Prabowo Subianto said after a meeting with Australian Prime Minister Anthony Albanese in Jakarta.
+JAKARTA – Indonesia and Australia signed a security treaty on Feb 6 that commits them to consult each other if either country is threatened, Indonesian President Prabowo Subianto said after a meeting with Australian Prime Minister Anthony Albanese in Jakarta.

-The pact, the full details of which have not yet been disclosed, was first announced in November when Prabowo visited Australia.
+The pact, the full details of which have not yet been disclosed, was announced in November

-"This agreement signals that Australia and Indonesia's relationship is stronger than it has ever been," Albanese said on Friday in Jakarta.
+“This agreement signals that Australia and Indonesia’s relationship is stronger than it has ever been,” Mr Albanese said on Feb 6 in Jakarta.

 “To Indonesia, this reflects our full commitment to the good neighbour principles and our free and active foreign policy,” he said.